mgrnls/larkdown/README.md

 Each line of text will be treated as a separate paragraph, and blank lines will be ignored.
 However, if a line starts with '\[' it will be treated as a math mode line.

+To add bold and/or italics, simply surround things you want in italics by \_underscores\_ and things you want in bold by \*asterisks\*.

 # Example
 Below is a very simple example.
 ```